vassilych/cscs-repl/README.md

 You can also use CSCS for cross-platform mobile develpment with Xamarin.
 See [CODE Magazine](http://www.codemag.com/article/1711081) and [MSDN Magazine](https://msdn.microsoft.com/en-us/magazine/mt829272).
 Stay tuned for a Syncfusion E-book "Native Mobile Apps in a Functional Scripting Language Succinctly" coming up in Summer 2018.

+The cool thing about CSCS is that you can modify the mobile Layout on the fly!
+And this is using the same code for iOS and for Android devices.
+Check out the second animated gif below.

 This extention contains the CSCS syntax highlighting and supports [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) (Read-Eval-Print Loop).

-Basically you just select ayn CSCS code and click
+## Extension Features

+* Select some text and press Cmd+9 (macOS) or Ctrl+9 (Windows and Linux)
+* These key bindings are configurable
+* If no code is selected, the whole line will be sent for the evaluation
+* You can select multiple lines and whole functions (see the animated gif)
+* The results of running the selected code will be shown in the new Output window "CSCS"
+* For debugging CSCS files and more features use [CSCS Debugger](https://marketplace.visualstudio.com/items?itemName=vassilik.cscs-debugger)

 ## Quick start